-Little River’s fascinating history includes Kansas staples such as pioneers, horses, trains, and an enduring spirit that weathered both good and hard times.
-What’s somewhat unusual is its story includes elephants.
+Little River’s fascinating history includes Kansas staples such as pioneers, horses, trains and an enduring spirit that weathered both good and hard times.
+What’s somewhat unusual is that its story includes elephants.

-The community was platted by engineers at the Arkansas Valley and Land Company who designed Main Street to run perpendicular to the railroad track.
+The community was platted by engineers at the Arkansas Valley and Land Company, who designed Main Street to run perpendicular to the railroad track.
 All other streets run parallel to Main Street.
 On June 1, 1880, Little River heard its first train whistle when the M and M branch of the Santa Fe Railroad made its inaugural stop in town.
 Six years later, Little River was incorporated on Nov.
 8, 1886.
 The seeds for today’s community were already planted by the time the first train left the depot!
-There were hotels, feedlots, livery stables, churches as well as a hardware and grocery store, broom factory, salt mine, newspaper, post office, bank, and more.
+There were hotels, feedlots, livery stables and churches, as well as a hardware and grocery store, broom factory, salt mine, newspaper, post office, bank and more.
 By 1887, an average of three new buildings were erected each week, and the bank recorded nearly $2 million in business.

-Little River residents began the hard work of reconstruction and by 1902 there were 21 businesses and tradesmen who called Little River home.
-In 1903, telephone lines crisscrossed the community connecting neighbors with each other and the outside world.
-The growing community needed community services and City Park was established in 1904, and Hoffman Memorial Hospital opened its doors in 1916.
+Little River residents began the hard work of reconstruction, and by 1902, there were 21 businesses and tradesmen who called Little River home.
+In 1903, telephone lines crisscrossed the community, connecting neighbors with each other and the outside world.
+The growing community needed community services, and City Park was established in 1904.
+Hoffman Memorial Hospital opened its doors in 1916.
 In 1919, the ice plant stored 400 tons of ice and in true Little River style, the plant offered free delivery within the city limits.
 A 500-pound ice block cost $2.75.
 The volunteer city fire department was organized in 1915, and in 1920, the city sold its light plant to Kansas Power and Light for $15,000.
 In 1935, Drillers Gas brought natural gas to the community.

 As the community grew, the livery stables became problematic because of the unwanted equine byproduct that bookended Main Street.
 When the circus came to town, city leaders were struck with a solution: use elephant power to overcome horsepower.
 An elephant pulled out the hitching posts on one side of Main Street, reducing equine “contributions” by 50 percent.
 Transportation changes signaled the end of an era as Main Street was paved in the early 1920s.